 It all began in 711, when the Moors, under the leadership of Umayyad commander Tariq ibn Ziyad, crossed the Strait of Gibraltar and penetrated Iberia, a land already rich in Visigothic, Christian Roman, and Jewish legacy.
 Within two decades, the Moors had conquered most of the peninsula, except for a small area in the north, the Basque Country.
 This area continued to be ruled by Christians, who—over the next few centuries—slowly began to reconquer the old lands.
 However, it was not until 1492 that the Christians finally won back the entire peninsula, thereby completing the so-called Reconquista.

 Even before the Reconquista was complete, the Christian rulers of Spain, newly empowered, faced the issue of what they were to do with those they had conquered, most of them primarily of Moorish or Jewish ancestry.
 Ferrand Martinez, el Archdeacon of Écija, gave them a most horrendous idea.
 Beginning in 1378—and going against the advice and will of King John I of Castille—he began preaching sermons against the Jews, blaming them for every Christian misfortune in history, from the death of Christ onward.
-His invectives resulted in the mass murder of hundreds of Jewish people, and the destruction of the Jewish synagogue in Seville, alongside countless other killings in Córdoba, Valencia and Barcelona.
+His invectives resulted in the mass murder of hundreds of Jewish people, the destruction of the Jewish synagogue in Seville, and countless other killings in Córdoba, Valencia, and Barcelona.

 Things only got worse over the following years.
 Due to constant religious persecution and violent mob pogroms, by the mid-15th century, over half of Spain’s 300,000 Jews had decided to convert to Catholicism.
 Unfortunately, that wasn’t the end of it—not by a long shot!
 On October 19, 1469, in the city of Valladolid, King Ferdinand II of Aragon married Queen Isabella I of Castile.
 The event, famously, marked the de facto unification of Spain; infamously, it also marked the beginning of a new era of interreligious discrimination in Spain—the era of legalized religious violence and enforced racial purity.